by Susan Flantzer © Unofficial Royalty 2017

 Joan had four siblings:

-Being the eldest daughter of a king, Joan soon had royal suitors vying for her hand in marriage.
+As the eldest daughter of a king, Joan had royal suitors vying for her hand in marriage.
 King Philip II of France wanted Joan as a bride for one of his sons, but in 1214, when Joan was four years old, King John promised Joan to Hugh X de Lusignan, Count of La Marche.
 When Joan’s mother Isabella of Angoulême was 12 years old, she was betrothed to the same Hugh X de Lusignan.
 This marriage would have joined La Marche and Angoulême, and the de Lusignan family would then control a vast, rich, and strategic territory between the two Plantagenet strongholds, Bordeaux and Poitier.
 To prevent this threat, King John of England decided to marry Isabella himself.
 Therefore, by promising his daughter in marriage to Hugh, King John was compensating Hugh for jilting him out of marrying Isabelle.
 In 1214, Joan was sent to be brought up at Hugh’s court until the marriage.

-Twelve years older than Joan, Alexander II, King of Scots was the only son of William I, King of Scots (the Lion), and had become King of Scots in 1214 when he was sixteen years old.
+Twelve years older than Joan, Alexander II, King of Scots was the only son of William I, King of Scots (the Lion), and became King of Scots in 1214 when he was sixteen years old.
 On June 21, 1221, at York Minster in York, England, eleven-year-old Joan married 23-year-old Alexander.
-Alexander’s court was dominated by his mother Dowager Queen Ermengarde and therefore, Joan’s position was not strong.
+Alexander’s court was dominated by his mother Dowager Queen Ermengarde and Joan’s position was not strong.
 Joan and Alexander never had any children, which left Alexander without an heir, a major issue for any king.
 An annulment of the marriage was risky as it could provoke a war with England.

 Joan accompanied her husband to York, England in September 1237 for talks with her brother King Henry III of England regarding the borders between Scotland and England.
 In York, Joan and her sister-in-law Eleanor of Provence agreed to make a pilgrimage to Thomas Becket’s shrine in Canterbury.
 The contemporary chronicler Matthew Paris suggests that Joan and Alexander had become estranged and that Joan wished to spend more time in England.
 While in England, Joan became ill and died in the arms of her brothers King Henry III and Richard, Earl of Cornwall at Havering-atte-Bower, near London, England on March 4, 1238, at the age of 27.
 At her request, Joan was buried at Tarrant Abbey in Tarrant Crawford, Dorset, England.
 In 1252, King Henry III ordered “an image of our sister” to be made and set over her tomb, but no trace of the tomb exists.
 It is thought that Joan is now buried, supposedly in a golden coffin, in the graveyard of St. Mary the Virgin Church, an unused church, and all that remains of Tarrant Abbey.